vladdani/accountant-app/PRD.md

 🚀 Cursor AI Instructions (Ready to Paste)

-Use the following clear instructions to build an MVP web app named “Digital Archive App”:
+Use the following clear instructions to build an MVP web app named "Digital Archive App":

 ⸻